 There has rarely, if ever, been a better time to be a fan of fantasy.
-So while acknowledging that either of the two new giants could shake things up pretty quickly, we decided to go through the endless catalogue of fantasy TV in order to put together the definitive list of the best fantasy series of all time.
-You might want to watch Aragorn’s speech at the Black Gate to prepare yourself because this is going to be quite the ride.
+So, we decided to go through the endless catalogue of genre TV in order to put together the definitive list of the best fantasy series of all time.
+You might want to watch Aragorn’s speech at the Black Gate to prepare yourself, because this is going to be quite the ride.

 What are the best fantasy series?